-How We Use 3-D Modelling in Residential Design (And Why It Changes Everything)
+How We Use 3-D Modelling in Residential Design (And Why It Is Important)

-We started using 3-D modelling early — earlier than most residential practices of our size at the time — because we found that the gap between what a client imagines from a floor plan and what they actually experience when they walk into a finished room is enormous.
-Floor plans are abstractions.
-People are not naturally fluent in reading them.
+We began using 3-D modelling and video flythroughs at Michael Taylor Architecture + Design early on — earlier than most residential practices at the time — to create detailed renditions that enable our clients to fully visualize their project from both exterior and interior, because we found that the gap between what a client imagines from a 2-dimensional floor plan and elevations and what they actually experience when they walk into a finished house is significant.
+Floor plans are abstractions and the majority of people are not naturally fluent in reading them.
 Three-dimensional models are not.

 Where it changes the client conversation

 This isn't about making presentations look impressive.
-It's about making decisions earlier, with more information, so that changes happen during the design phase rather than during construction — where they're exponentially more expensive.
+It's about making decisions earlier, with more information, so that changes happen during the design phase rather than during construction where they are exponentially more expensive.

 Once a preliminary design direction is established, the 3-D model becomes the primary working document.
-Interior finishes, millwork configurations, lighting positions, furniture layouts — all of this is developed within the model before it's committed to construction documents.
-A client can see how a proposed stone selection looks in the kitchen alongside the millwork and flooring.
-They can evaluate whether the living room furniture arrangement they have in mind actually works with the architecture.
-They can look at their own art — or a representation of it — on the walls.
+Interior finishes, millwork configurations, lighting locations, furniture layouts — all of this is developed within the model before it is committed to the construction documents.
+The client can visualize how a proposed stone selection looks in the kitchen alongside the millwork and flooring; they can evaluate whether the living room furniture arrangement they have in mind actually works with the architecture and can see their own art, or a representation of it, on the walls.

-We've caught significant issues in this phase that wouldn't have surfaced until construction on a traditionally documented project — a structural beam that would have interrupted a sight line, a bathroom layout that worked on plan but created an uncomfortable sequence of spaces, a staircase landing that would have felt cramped in three dimensions despite appearing acceptable in section.
+We've become aware of noteworthy issues in this phase that would not have become apparent until during construction of a traditionally documented project — a window location offset from an important sight line; a bedroom and ensuite bathroom layout that worked in plan but would have created an uncomfortable flow once the furniture was installed; a staircase that would have felt cramped.

 What it doesn't replace